-Michel Alexander Louis Kowal, the co-founder, adds: “although the authentic experience of seeing a health professional in person cannot be replaced fully, I feel conversational AI is a great way of sharing knowledge to costumers without the need of your presence, so you can focus you time and energy on situations where presence and empathy is essential”.
+Michel Alexander Louis Kowal, the co-founder, adds: “although the authentic experience of seeing a health professional in person cannot be replaced fully, I feel conversational AI is a great way of sharing knowledge to costumers without the need of your presence, so you can focus your time and energy on situations where presence and empathy are essential.”

-AIO is an app that helps individuals to be mindful and to eat, rest, drink, move and breathe better.
-“Building a solid foundation in these areas helps you feel good, perform better and become more resilient to stress”, explains Michell Kowal.
+AIO is an app that helps individuals be mindful and eat, rest, drink, move, and breathe better.
+“Building a solid foundation in these areas helps you feel good, perform better and become more resilient to stress,” explains Michell Kowal.

-AIO is essentially an awareness app that allows users to reflect and act on what it takes to be themselves at their best.
+AIO is essentially an awareness app that allows users to reflect and act on what it takes to be one’s best selves.
 The app becomes a life coach, providing guidance through daily conversations to build awareness and change habits.

 “Conversation is a more inclusive way of communicating.
 The user has a feeling of control and guidance at the same time”, explains Peter Bruun, Technical Director at Digital Agency AKQA, who was involved in building the product as conversational AI.